Chinese New Year 2017, Bristol

-If the boisterous kung fu lions are a little too loud for your little ones, come in-store to admire the intricately crafted papier-mâché lion head we have on display, with lots of interesting facts about how they are made, and information on the different styles and types of Lion Dance costumes.
+Some young ones may find our kung fu lions a little too loud so instead, come in-store to admire the intricately crafted papier-mâché lion head we have on display.
+There are lots of interesting facts about how they are made, and information on the different styles and types of Lion Dance costumes.

-Following the success of our New Year market last year, we’re pleased to announce that we’ve invited more stalls to join in with our celebrations.
-They will be offering a variety of delicious hot foods, Chinese bakery items, bubble teas and gifts!
+We shall have a festive New Year market with a variety of delicious hot foods, Chinese bakery items, bubble teas and gifts!
 Perhaps you’ll pick up an auspicious Chinese dragon or a festive lantern?

 - Our local Chinese baker will create lots of fantastic sweet treats like wife cake and Chinese cookies.

-- Check out the fresh Chinese dumplings and snacks prepared by Fresh Asia!
+- Check out the freshly cooked dumplings by Eatchu.

-- Celebrate Tết instead, and enjoy Vietnamese specialties like Bánh mì and Vietnamese curry from Viet Vite!
+- Celebrate Tết, and enjoy Vietnamese specialties like Bánh mì and Vietnamese Pho from Viet Vite!

 - Enjoy fantastic sushi, takoyaki and donburi from She Sells Sushi.